volumetricsteve/fhDOOM/README.md

   * I already had a linux version up and running, but its not tested very well.
 I am currently focussed on windows.
   * I added support for Qt based tools purely out of curiosity.
 I have currently no plans to port more tools to Qt.
   * Other stuff on my ToDo list (no particular order):
     * Some ideas to improve render performance (related to shadow mapping).
 The engine runs pretty decent on my (fairly dated) machine, not sure if its worth the effort.
 Might change with more advanced rendering features.
-    * Poisson sampling for shadow maps
     * Expose different sampling techniques (currently hard coded)
     * HDR rendering/Bloom
     * Tesselation/Displacement Mapping
-    * Multi threading (primarily to improve loading times.
-Not sure entirely yet how to parallelize the rendering or game code)
+    * Multi threading
     * Hardware/GPU skinning
     * Port deprecated MBCS MFC stuff to unicode, so you don't need that MBCS Addon für VS2013.
     * Doom3 contains a very early and simple form of Megatexturing.
 Might be interesting to re-enable that for modern OpenGL and GLSL.
-    * Rework available graphic options
-      * not sure if they all work properly
-      * some of them make no sense on a modern PC (e.g. you don't want to disable specular maps)
     * 64bit support would simplify the build process on linux (totally irrelevant on windows, the actual game doesn't really need that much memory...)
       * Get rid of ASM code.
 Rewrite with compiler intrinsics?
 Not sure if its worth the effort... the generic C/C++ implementation might be sufficient (needs some testing)
       * Get rid of EAX stuff
     * Look into Doom3's texture compression and modern alternatives.
 Does the wulfen texture pack (and others) really need to be that big?
 How does it effect rendering performance?
 Pretty sure it could improve loading times...
     * Render everything to an offscreen buffer
       * simple super sampling
-      * fast switching between different r_modes, simplifies messy fullscreen switch
+      * fast switching between different r_modes
+      * simplifies messy fullscreen switch
    * i am pretty sure i forgot a lot of things, so you might discover more things that are pretty hacky or not working at all ;)

 ### Building fhDOOM